 Green Homes (LADS) 3 energy efficiency and heating improvements to homes on the gas network has an underspend of (£345k), having carried forward (£785k) from 2022/23 due to an extension to the project.
-The project is due to complete by September 2023 with anticipated unspent funding of £0.5m returned to BEIS.
+The project is due to complete by December 2023 with anticipated unspent funding of £0.5m returned to BEIS.

-4.5 Health through Warmth Grants - £200k pressure
+4.5 Health through Warmth Grants - £100k pressure

 This scheme is funded by the Clinical Commissioning Group (CCG) and like Warm Homes covers the whole county.
 The funding for the Health through Warmth is predominantly used for insulation and heating systems to increase thermal efficiency in homes of people with cold or damp related health issues.
 Where possible this used in conjunction with the Warm Homes funding.
-The £200k pressure is in respect of insulation grants and is due to the budget not being set for 2023/24, which be updated via the budget setting process in September.
+The £100k pressure is in respect of insulation grants.